Chicken Pot Pie is one of my families favorite Sunday Suppers. This pie has a flakey crust and the filling is creamy and full of flavor.

-Here at Feeding Big and more, we often have leftover chicken from a Sunday roast.
-I don’t like to waste anything, so I make sure I find recipes that use up our leftovers.
+Here at Feeding Big and more, we often have leftover chicken from a Sunday roast chicken.
+I don’t like to waste anything and work hard to prevent food waste, so I make sure I find recipes that use up our leftovers.
 This chicken pot pie uses up what we have leftover and makes a great meal that my family loves.

 - 1/3 cup Land-O-Lakes butter

 - 1/2 teaspoon salt

 - 1/4 teaspoon thyme

 - 1 3/4 cups Swanson™ chicken broth from 32-oz carton